• Access

 I did submit feedback and let’s hope for the best!

-Note: Even though I get a little frustrated at times, I still love Cricut and recommend it all the time.
-I come from a family of engineers, and sometimes, it is hard to get everything right in the software.
+Note: Even though I sometimes get a little frustrated, I still love Cricut and recommend it all the time.
+I come from a family of engineers, and sometimes, getting everything right in the software is hard.
 So, let’s be patient!

 How to use Cricut Pens with Fonts